cmcmteixeira/article-test/README.md

 #### Possible Improvements

-- Add throttle mechanism to the Article service; even thought throttling exists on the updater side, if a long batch of article updates events accumulates in rabbit, then it's likely that the Article service will go over the api rate limit.
+- Add throttle mechanism to the Article service; even thought throttling exists on the updater side, if a long batch of article update events accumulates in rabbit, then it's likely that the Article service will go over the api rate limit.
+This will result in requing which means the update functionality still works but it may make it impossible for users to intermitently get some errors.
 - Fix issue between fs2 / kamon .
 (Newer version of Kamon is likely to address the issue).
-- Improve UI
+- Improve Keyword filtering mechanism.
+Currently there's no way of searching for articles that have one of two keywords without making two requests; the current model/implementation combines filters using AND only.
+- Add integration tests (currently only Unit tests were added)
+- Add Pact contracts between services and/or expose client libraries.
+- Improve UI; having to click "Search" is not ideal; make it prettier as well
+- Integrate with the ELK stash so that logs are more easily queriable & so that we can plot log information in Grafana

 #### Tools & Libraries used
 - cats